This installation of 4 painted plywood panels was made for the third Harbourview Sculpture Trail in 2016.

 These plywood panels combine the design disciplines of pattern and type, while celebrating the spectacular views from this area.

-The patterns are:
+The patterns and panels are:

 - Te Atatū: Topic